 I've noticed how the hair is prepped makes a huge difference in how long styles will last.
-When the hair is fully cleansed and conditioned, the braids are neat from the start and will last much longer.
+When the hair is fully cleansed (meaning no left over oil or other product) and conditioned, the braids are neat from the start and will last much longer.

 2. Braid Damp Hair

 After conditioning their hair, I usually let their strands air dry a little before braiding.
-Manipulating moist hair is less painful and the water helps the strands lay down so that the end result is much neater.
+Manipulating moist hair is less painful.
+The water also helps the strands lay down so that the end result is much neater.

 4. Comb Out Curl Pattern

 Removing as much of the natural curl so that the hair lays straight, helps the braids be as smooth and neat as possible so that they last longer.
 We use a detangling brush to detangle as we braid.
 And a fine tooth comb for the ends.

 Not tight to the scalp, because this hurts and can cause scalp problems.
 I mean braiding the strands as close together as possible.
 Loose braids are wider, while a tight braid is more compact.